Are you ready to accept that shampoo is terrible for your hair?

 New Wash, when first used, leaves some customers feeling like they haven’t properly cleaned their hair.
 It feels soft and oily–the way it might feel after you’ve used conditioner–rather than dried out.
 Hairstory urges users to push through that feeling for a while, to see how their tresses react over time.

-Halliwell, who is the Hairstory’s CEO and chairman, says that New Wash has helped eliminate dandruff and better control psoriasis.
+Halliwell, who is the Hairstory’s CEO and chairman, says he’s heard from many customers who report that New Wash has helped eliminate dandruff and better control psoriasis.
 Fans say it also makes hair less brittle and less prone to split ends.
 The whole process requires an open mind and a willingness to experiment with the product for a couple of tries.

 Halliwell has had to be creative about pitching New Wash to new consumers.
 At first, the brand targeted their Facebook ads to people who are interested in new beauty products.
 It did well at first, but then sales started to taper off.
 So Halliwell just started throwing ads in front of all kinds of different people.
 “It was fun as hell,” he recalls.
 “I said, “I’m going to target people who like yoga because I like yoga.
 And I don’t know why I targeted people interested in gluten-free, but it worked.
 These are our people.”